ggaarder7/yanhh0.github.io/blog/_edits/2018-06-30-blog-on-github-io-with-jekyll.md

 *yanhh's note* I ran `jekyll new . --force` in my `github.io` folder and used `git diff` to merge the changes.

+*yanhh's note* when things went wrong, we can use `jekyll serve --verbose` to see which file caused the errors.

 # Writing posts